 2018 Charger New Car Test Drive

-Base engine is a responsive 3.6-liter V6 making 292 horsepower, followed by a 5.7-liter V8 making 370 horsepower, a 6.4-liter V8 making 485 hp, and last but clearly not least is the horsepower king, the SRT Hellcat, a supercharged 6.2-liter V8 making 707 humongous horsepower.
+There are four Charger engines, all mated to an excellent 8-speed automatic transmission.
+The responsive 3.6-liter V6 makes 292 horsepower; the 5.7-liter Hemi V8 makes 370 horsepower; the 6.4-liter V8 (392 cubic inches) makes 485 hp; and last but hardly least comes the SRT Hellcat with its supercharged 6.2-liter Hemi V8 making 707 epic horsepower.
 It will go 204 miles per hour.
 It's surprisingly composed for a beast.

-The base models are beautifully finished for the money, but if it's luxury you need, maybe you should look at the Chrysler 300, which shares the Charger platform and powertrains.
+The Charger strikes a brilliant balance between performance and livability, and it's beautifully finished for the money.
+Though if it's luxury you want, the Chrysler 300, which shares the Charger platform and powertrains, is the call.

 The GT and GT Plus models are all-wheel drive, using an active transfer case and front-axle disconnect that can shift into rear-wheel drive to save fuel.
 The V6 engines in the GT models make a bit more horsepower, 300, to pull the extra weight of the system.

 Shopping for a Charger could be very confusing if you're not already a MoPar aficionado.
 There are many choices in equipment, so you have to be sure of things, in particular knowing what engine, suspension, exhaust and brakes you want.
 If you just want a Charger and don't care about all that, the SXT works very nicely.

 Fuel economy for the Charger V6 with rear-wheel drive is an EPA-estimated 19/30 miles per gallon City/Highway, or 23 mpg Combined.
 V8 models with cylinder deactivation get 19 mpg Combined, while the Hellcat gets 16 mpg Combined.